 This is an account of one day in the Kingdom of Reality.
 Incidents may have been embellished and names are definitely changed.

-But the Baker was very tired today after staying up into the wee hours of the morning partying and conversing with friends.
+But the Baker was very tired today after staying up into the wee hours of the morning partying and conversing with friends from far away lands.

 The Baker let out a long sigh and went off for a much needed rest.